Kids will play, put it away! Children are vulnerable to serious illness or death if they accidentally find and ingest medicine or drugs.

 When you have substances in your home, follow these tips to keep your young ones safe:

-- Keep medicines, paraphernalia, and other hazardous materials up and away.
-If at all possible, keep them in cabinets that can be locked or child-proofed with latches.
+- Store drugs and medicine out of reach and out of sight of kids.
+If possible, keep them in cabinets that can be locked or child-proofed with latches.
 If locks are not easily available, make sure they are placed inside cabinets and drawers and not out in the open.
 Be sure to put medicines away after using them.

 - Ask others to help keep your home safe.
 When babysitters, extended family, and friends come over, ask that they keep medicine safely stored in their bags, or outside of the home.